UFO-Studios/bds-companion/README.md

 # BDS-UI
-A UI for MC Bedrock Dedicated server.
-Written in AutoIT.
+A GUI and companion software for the Minecraft Bedrock Dedicated Server Software.

 ## Setup